What is Food Tourism?

 - We love to get off the beaten path and find the new (or new for us), unique or undiscovered experiences.

 There are 20 interrelated sectors in the food tourism industry cluster.
 This includes food and beverage businesses, travel and hospitality businesses and some other related businesses and organizations such as governments, media, and academia.
-The World Food Travel Association acts to coalesce between all sectors.
+The World Food Travel Association acts to coalesce these sectors to form an industry cluster.

 Download here a high resolution version of the cluster graphic.
 Be sure to cite (c) World Food Travel Association.

-Food and Beverage Tourism can be represented by a free-flowing continuum.
+The Food and Beverage Tourism value chain can be represented as a free-flowing continuum.
 Agriculture, food and beverage producers, food service and unique experiences work together to create what we know today as food tourism.
-Each element is just as important as the other in creating memorable food and beverage experiences.
+Each element is just as important as the other in creating memorable food and beverage experiences, and each successive step in the chain adds more economic value than the step before.